-The structure of La Salle’s MBA program is composed of five sections: Foundation, Core, Specialization and Electives, Executive Perspectives, and the Integrative Capstone.
-Students must complete between 34 and 49 credits to complete the MBA at La Salle University.
+The structure of La Salle’s MBA program is composed of six sections: Foundation, Basic Skills, Core, Specialization, Executive Perspectives, and the Integrative Capstone.
+Students must complete between 35 and 47 credits to complete the MBA at La Salle University.
 The total amount of credits to fulfill the requirements of the MBA depends upon the student’s academic background.

-The purpose of the Foundation area of this program is to provide students with a functional knowledge of business theory in the context of decision-making and leadership skills.
-The following five courses (three credits each) are required but may be waived based on a student’s academic and professional background.
+The purpose of the Foundation area of this program is to provide students with a functional knowledge of business theory in the context of decision making and leadership skills.
+The following three courses (three credits each) are required but may be waived based on a student’s academic and professional background.

-Students electing a specialization are required to complete three 700-level courses in one of the following areas plus one three-credit elective course in the 700 level.
+One specialization is required in the program.
+Students are required to complete three 700-level courses in one of the following areas:

 *Those students who wish to design their own specialization may select the General Business Administration area.
 One must choose any three courses in the 700 level of the program.
 This option provides the most flexibility in creating an MBA program tailored to a student’s interests.